krodante/questionator/README.md

 [info]  == Migrated 20210817170936 in 0.0s
 ```

+Now that everything is set up, let's get coding!

 ## Step 2: Adding Questions

 All right!
-Now we have a place to store the data, so let's create a form to add some!
+We have a place to store the data, so let's create a form to add some!

 We'll need to add resources for `Question` in our [router](https://hexdocs.pm/phoenix/Phoenix.Router.html).
 Normally, we'd call `resources "/questions", QuestionController` in order to connect HTTP actions and our application, but LiveView functions a bit differently.
 In our case, we'll call `live "/", QuestionLive, :index`.
 This will route any requests to `"/"` to our (soon to be created) `QuestionLive` module.